Astzesk/challenge-python-cash-machine/README.md

 ## Code Sample

-This section contains examples of the descriptions of functionalities and constitutions of the application code.
+This section contains descriptions and constitutions of the application code.

 ### **Phase I - Script Development**